 The guys are there and with the right tools and skills you can help yourself to find the right ones rather than just randomly meeting lots of them until you hopefully hit upon the jackpot!

-Everyday, all kinds of women who once thought marriage was a distant dream and that Mr. Right did not exist are finding true love .
+Everyday, all kinds of women who once thought marriage was a distant dream and that Mr. Right did not exist are getting married .
 I bet you can even name a few personally.
 So why not you?

 5. Have I missed my opportunity with (insert name of hideous ex here)?